-Master Gardener Training 2021 to be Offered Online
+Master Gardener training 2021 to be offered online

 A total of 17 educational modules will be offered by Iowa State University Extension and Outreach, on topics that include houseplants, pollinators, vegetables and perennial flowers.
 Each course module includes a book chapter, lecture video, online discussion board and a quiz.

 Applicants have from March 1 through July 1 to apply.
-Apply and learn more about the program online.
+Apply at https://www.extension.iastate.edu/mastergardener/become-master-gardener and learn more about the program online.

 “We have set up the course so that participants can work through the book chapters and online materials at their own pace, on their own time,” said Susan DeBlieck, Master Gardener program coordinator with ISU Extension and Outreach.
 “Participants will connect on online discussion forums to share ideas about how they plan to volunteer and what they are learning about plants.”